tlwilliams895/lchs/src/chapters/data-and-variables/other-operations.rst

 Other Operators
 ===============

-Earlier, you learned how to assign, then *reassign* a variable:
+Earlier, you learned how to assign and then *reassign* a variable:

 .. sourcecode:: python
    :linenos: